d2l-ai/d2l-en/chapter_recurrent-neural-networks/sequence.md

 ### Causality

 In principle, there's nothing wrong with unfolding $p(x_1, \ldots x_T)$ in reverse order.
-After all, by conditioning we can always write it via
+After all, by conditioning, we can always write it via

 $$p(x_1, \ldots x_T) = \prod_{t=T}^1 p(x_t|x_{t+1}, \ldots x_T).$$

 In fact, if we have a Markov model, we can obtain a reverse conditional probability distribution, too.
 In many cases, however, there exists a natural direction for the data, namely going forward in time.
 It is clear that future events cannot influence the past.
 Hence, if we change $x_t$, we may be able to influence what happens for $x_{t+1}$ going forward but not the converse.
 That is, if we change $x_t$, the distribution over past events will not change.
 Consequently, it ought to be easier to explain $p(x_{t+1}|x_t)$ rather than $p(x_t|x_{t+1})$.
 For instance, [Hoyer et al., 2008](https://papers.nips.cc/paper/3548-nonlinear-causal-discovery-with-additive-noise-models) show that in some cases we can find $x_{t+1} = f(x_t) + \epsilon$ for some additive noise, whereas the converse is not true.
-This is great news, since it is typically the forward direction that we're interested in estimating.
+This is great news since it is typically the forward direction that we're interested in estimating.
 For more on this topic see e.g. the book by [Peters, Janzing and Schölkopf, 2015](https://mitpress.mit.edu/books/elements-causal-inference).
 We are barely scratching the surface of it.

 ## Toy Example

 After so much theory, let's try this out in practice.
 Since much of the modeling is identical to when we built regression estimators in Gluon, we will not delve into much detail regarding the choice of architecture besides the fact that we will use several layers of a fully connected network.
 Let's begin by generating some data.
-To keep things simple we generate our 'time series' by using a sine function with some additive noise.
+To keep things simple we generate our 'time-series' by using a sine function with some additive noise.

 ```{.python .input}
 %matplotlib inline